alan-turing-institute/learning-at-the-turing/data-science-educators-programme/README.md

 # When can you apply?
 The data science and AI educator programme has been developed under a creative common license and is open for applications.
-Further information, including how to apply, can be found [here (https://www.eventsforce.net/turingevents/182/home)] .
+Further information, including how to apply, can be found [here](https://www.eventsforce.net/turingevents/182/home).
 Additionally, please join our data science education interest group for further updates and information.